thismusicisfalse/DAOCPU/component1/README.md

 <img src="https://github.com/thismusicisfalse/DAOCPU/blob/main/imagesStorage/chuckSetup.png" width="400"/>

 After installing Chuck, go to Preferences > Audio, and check that your audio output is set correctly.
 Unless you have an audio interface, this should be set to your computer's speakers.
+Make sure 'enable audio' is checked.

 ## Standalone version instruction